OpenNTF/WebDevToolkitForDx/README.md

 # Installation
 You must first install Node.js.
 Node.js version 0.12 is the tested and recommended version.

 Download the digexp-toolkit.zip file in the release folder and unzip it on your workstation.
 Then run install.cmd (Windows) or install.sh (Mac/Linux).
-This will install the two main programs, digexp_dashboard (for the dashboard UI) and wcmdesigns (the command line support for accessing WCM design libraries).
+This will install the two main programs, dxdashboard
+ (for the dashboard UI) and dxwcmdesigns (the command line support for accessing WCM design libraries).
 That completes the installation.

 For the Script Portlet "Push" support, you will need to have the Script Portlet command line client support installed and configured, and you will need to have the "sp" command on your system path.
 See this documentation for more on installing the Script Portlet command line client: http://www-01.ibm.com/support/knowledgecenter/SSHRKX_8.5.0/script/script-portlet/cmd_line_push.dita